-Two nights after becoming the 16th player in League history to score 600 goals, Jagr ties Kurri's total of 601 goals when he scores on a wrist shot at 13:36 of the second period, then passes him with goal No. 602 at 3:11 of the third period.
+Two nights after becoming the 16th player in NHL history to score 600 goals, Jagr ties Kurri's total of 601 goals when he scores on a wrist shot at 13:36 of the second period, then passes him with goal No. 602 at 3:11 of the third period.

 "Now I'm looking for the 700th," he says with a chuckle.
 "Jari Kurri was a guy everybody looked up to from Europe.
 He was our idol.
 To score more goals than him ...
 It's huge."

 Video: Jaromir Jagr second on NHL points list

 1942: Regular-season overtime becomes a casualty of World War II when the NHL Board of Governors announces that it will be discontinued because of conflicts with train schedules.
-Overtime is reinstated for the 1983-84 season after a 41-year absence, though in a five-minute, sudden-death format rather than the prewar version when the teams played a full 10-minute extra period.
+Overtime is reinstated for the 1983-84 season after a 41-year absence, though in a five-minute, sudden-death format rather than the prewar version that saw teams play a full 10-minute extra period.

 1943: Buddy O'Connor of the Montreal Canadiens has his second five-point game in as many nights.
 He gets his first NHL hat trick and has two assists in a 13-4 victory against the Boston Bruins at the Forum.
 One night earlier, O'Connor has a goal and four assists in a 7-2 road win against the Toronto Maple Leafs.

 1958: The Maple Leafs hire Punch Imlach as their new general manager, replacing Hap Day.
 Eight days later, Imlach replaces Billy Reay as coach.
 Imlach rebuilds Toronto into a Stanley Cup finalist in 1959, then guides the Maple Leafs to three straight championships from 1962-64 and another in 1967.

 1964: Toronto's Terry Sawchuk becomes the first goaltender in NHL history to have at least one shutout in 16 straight seasons when he outduels Glenn Hall in a 1-0 victory against the Chicago Blackhawks at Maple Leaf Gardens.
 Sawchuk breaks the record of 15 seasons with at least one shutout set by Harry Lumley.
 Sawchuk extends the record to 19 seasons before going without a shutout with the Detroit Red Wings in 1968-69.